 CREATE AN RSA NETWORK:

 Have a chat with the Local Area Team.
 We can help you think about your plan for an initial event, which Fellows to involve (networks work best when a group of 3-4 lead activity), and who you are looking to engage in the network.

 Use the first network meeting to share the idea behind starting the network and provide some interesting content.
 For example, this could be a guest speaker or a range of Fellows pitching their ideas/projects.
 We advise that you include some form of interactive element where attendees can contribute their thoughts to the vision of the network.

 When choosing a venue for your network events, make sure you have explained the format and expected attendance along with any other requirements before booking.
 You should use a space that will be relatively quiet, accessible, welcoming and in a central location.

 Step 4: Promotion

 Outline a short vision statement (max 200 words) for the RSA website.
 When you have confirmed the date/time/venue for your meetings, let us know and we can create a booking page and promote the activity to other RSA Fellows.
 Invite your colleagues, friends, and neighbours to join in and use social media (#FRSA) to raise awareness of your events.

 Assign roles to the team leading the nework.
 The Local Area Team can help you build and manage a mailing list of people that are interested in your network and send mailings on your behalf.
 We advise that you set up an online space so you can contact members directly and also provide a space to continue discussions in-between events and include those who can’t make events.

 Step 6: Prior to network meetings

 Introduce the network and explain the format for the meeting.
 Make sure you have refreshments for guests when they arrive, someone signing people in and have name badges available.
-Keep to timings, make sure everyone has a voice.
-You may also want to plan next steps or events for the network.
+Keep to timings and ensure everyone has a voice.
+You may also want to plan next steps or events.